Electric Ireland offers a range of gas-only, electricity-only and dual fuel plans for its customers.

 Electric Ireland score breakdown

-Below we show the breakdown of how Electric Ireland scored in our survey.
-Keep reading to find out our overall verdict and what goes into its fuel mix.
+Below, you'll see a breakdown of how Electric Ireland scored in our latest customer satisfaction survey.
+Keep reading to find out our overall verdict and what goes into Electric Ireland's fuel mix.

 Which? verdict on Electric Ireland

 Electric Ireland managed to secure first place in last year's survey, but the supplier hasn't been quite as impressive this year.
 After we surveyed over 8,000 respondents on their energy providers, SSE Airtricity (Gas), Power NI and Firmus Energy all finished with higher customer scores than Electric Ireland.

 The energy provider scored well for bill accuracy, earning a 4-star rating.
 Customers praised 'clear' and 'concise' bills presented in a way that's generally simple to understand.

 Bill accuracy aside, Electric Ireland scored average marks across the board.
 It finished with a three-star rating for bill clarity, customer service and dealing with complaints.

 While some Electric Ireland customers told us they were satisfied with the service they were getting, others weren't quite so complimentary.
 One survey respondent was particularly unimpressed with the help they received over the phone.
 Another customer told us the exact opposite, saying their queries were always dealt with 'promptly'.

 On value for money, Electric Ireland earned three stars in our latest customer satisfaction survey.
 Many customers described the group's prices as 'competitive' and 'cheap', suggesting Electric Ireland is worth considering if you're aiming to keep costs low.

 Electric Ireland customers can enjoy the perks of the company's rewards scheme.
 Electric Ireland Rewards offers exclusive treats, discounts and money off electricity and gas bills.
 To join, customers need to sign up online using their Electric Ireland account number.